george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ## 6.4 ASYNC/AWAIT
 Async/await simplifies the process of working with promises and is widely adopted in modern JavaScript development.

-### What Is Async/Await?
+### What is async/await?
-Async/await is a set of JavaScript keywords that simplifies the process of working with promises, allowing you to write asynchronous code that resembles synchronous code, improving code readability and maintainability.
+async/await is a set of JavaScript keywords that simplifies the process of working with promises, allowing you to write asynchronous code that resembles synchronous code, improving code readability and maintainability.

-### Benefits of Async/Await
+### Benefits of async/await
-- **Simplicity**: Async/await reduces the complexity of handling promises, resulting in more concise and readable code.
+- **Simplicity**: async/await reduces the complexity of handling promises, resulting in more concise and readable code.
 - **Error Handling**: It simplifies error handling with try...catch blocks, improving code reliability.
-- **Sequencing**: Async/await allows you to sequence asynchronous tasks in a natural order, enhancing code flow.
+- **Sequencing**: async/await allows you to sequence asynchronous tasks in a natural order, enhancing code flow.

-### Example of an Async Function
+### Async Function Using asnyc/await to Fetch Data From a Server
-Here's an example of an asynchronous function using async/await to fetch data from a server:

 ```javascript
 async function fetchData() {